 Recommendations: I would have loved to ride the spinning Crazy Barrels and the rather unusual Magic Fish ride.
 For water ride enthusiasts there are several options, one being the Tutuki Splash which bursts out of a volcano.

 I don’t recommend the Ice Age: The Ride, as it feels like an extremely turbulent airplane ride and only shows a small clip of the film (in Spanish).

 The best part of our day at PortAventura.

-There was a tropical bird show in the afternoon and zero chance I was going to miss it.
+There was a tropical bird show in the afternoon and zero chance I was going to miss it (as I am a total bird fanatic).
 The show was in either Spanish or Catalan, I can’t be sure which, but we understood enough to laugh along with the rest of the audience.
 Birds came from every place imaginable around the stage and performed tricks for the audience, sometimes flying inches above our heads.
 It was a delightful experience and we got to meet some of the birds afterwards.